LuposX/GenerativeAdversialNetwork/README.md

 - Internet

 ## Usage
-1. Download the Jupyter Notebook files(`.ipynb`) you want to use for the corresponding model
+1. Download the Jupyter Notebook files(`.ipynb`) you want to use for the corresponding model from the folder `code`.
 2. Run it with Jupyter Notebook/Lab or Google Colab

 Notes:
-When using google colab all missing packages should be installed by itself.
+- When using google colab all missing packages should be installed by itself.
-If you use juptyer notebook on a local machine you need to install the missing packages by yourself.
+- If you use juptyer notebook on a local machine you need to install the missing packages by yourself.
+- Check Disclaimer

 ## Disclaimer
 When I did the project a while ago my documentation wasn't very clear/clean.
 That lead to many different Jupyter Notebooks